 Mary and Banibrata walk you through the end-to-end guide they published in early March describing their methods for training and applying this model.
 You’ll explore the use case and see the work in the context of the Azure resources in which it was developed.
 Along the way, Mary and Banibrata describe the source data and special challenges imposed by the very large file size and paired format, how the team handled common problems like label imbalance and partial missingness in training data, and the modifications required to enable distributed training in the script.
 They also highlight the speedups and other benefits achieved using data-parallel distributed training on a GPU cluster.
 They conclude by sharing how they surfaced this model for use in ArcGIS, a common geospatial information systems (GIS) software suite, so that its predictions can be shown in real time alongside aerial imagery as users scroll through a region of interest.

-Mary Wahl is a data scientist on Microsoft’s AI for Earth team, which helps NGOs apply deep learning to problems in conservation biology and environmental science.
+Mary Wahl is a data scientist on the AI for Earth team at Microsoft, which helps NGOs apply deep learning to problems in conservation biology and environmental science.
 Mary has also worked on computer vision and genomics projects as a member of Microsoft’s algorithms and data science solutions team in Boston.
 Previously, Mary studied recent human migration, disease risk estimation, and forensic reidentification using crowdsourced genomic and genealogical data as a Harvard College Fellow.

 Banibrata De is a seasoned software engineer in Microsoft’s Algorithms and Data Science Group in Redmond, where he is the engineer for the Data Science Virtual Machine (DSVM) and works on a variety of solutions to help people democratize AI and ML using cutting-edge tools.
 Previously, he worked with the Windows Defender team to help protect Microsoft customers against various security vulnerabilities and was a performance software engineer for key Microsoft services and products helping to make the end-user experience enjoyable.
 He holds a degree in computer science from Jadavpur University, Kolkata, India.